-Like much mining in the northern latitudes, this industry eventually went bust and Hyder now boasts a population around 70 – depending on whether it is summer or winter.
+Like much mining in the northern latitudes, this industry eventually went bust and Hyder residents have now dwindled down to a population around 70 – depending on whether it is summer or winter.

-As the southernmost and easternmost town in Alaska, Hyder has interesting geography.
+As the southernmost and easternmost town in Alaska, this small town has interesting geography.

-In fact to visit Hyder when driving you actually go through hours of British Colombia.
+In fact to visit Hyder when driving you actually go through hours of British Columbia.

-You’ll enter the Canadian town of Stewart and actually drive into Hyder without passing through US customs (though be warned, there are Canadian customs on your way out!).
+You’ll enter the Canadian town of Stewart, British Columbia and actually drive into Hyder without passing through US customs (though be warned, there is a Canadian customs office on your way to the Canadian border).

-For that reason alone it is worth a wander to visit Hyder.
+For that reason alone it is worth a wander to visit.